orfeio/orfeio/rsafd.md

 ### Windows

 All commands require the Windows Subsystem for Linux (WSL) and the Ubuntu Linux app.
+The steps that follow assume WSL is not already installed and the WSL installation does not contain a conda installation.

 #### Prepare WSL